-This policy applies to an Eligible Member who applies for and is approved to interconnect a Small DG facility to the Eligible Member's low-voltage electric premises wiring associated with a single specified service metering point.
+Except as otherwise provided herein, this policy applies to an Eligible Member who applies for and is approved to interconnect a Small DG facility to the Eligible Member's low-voltage electric premises wiring associated with a single specified service metering point.
+Further, this incentive is available to any EREGF taking service in accordance with the Net Metering Policy when the availability of net electricity metering has been discontinued.